FMGE 2023: Exam Date (30 July), Registration(Started), Pattern, Syllabus, Admit Card

 Mode of Payment : Net Banking | Credit Card | Debit Card

-- In the next step, all the necessary details pertaining to the application form of FMGE 2020 must be filled out by the candidates.
+- In the next step, all the necessary details pertaining to the application form for FMGE 2023 must be filled out by the candidates.

 - All the information provided in the FMGE application form must be correct, so candidates must thoroughly check the details before clicking on the 'Submit' button.

-- The fee for the application form of FMGE 2020 will be paid in the next step via Credit or Debit Card or net banking only.
+- The fee for the application form of FMGE 2023 which is Rs 7080 (including GST) will be paid in the next step via Credit or Debit Card or net banking only.

 |Basic tissues to body, terminology, and nomenclature|